From Loudersound.

 EIL.COM Favourite Music Update Rare CDs, CD Singles, Rare Records, Vinyl Records, Albums and Music

-THE CURE Why Can't I Be You?
-(1987 UK 12" vinyl single featuring the 12" Remix and A Japanese Dream, glossy picture sleeve.
-The sleeve shows minimal wear and the vinyl is superb FICSX25)
+THE CURE Why Can't I Be You - EX (1987 UK 12" vinyl single featuring the 12" Remix and A Japanese Dream, glossy picture sleeve.
+The sleeve shows minimal wear and the vinyl displays some very minor signs of cosmetic wear but nothing affecting play FICSX25)

 Be the first to comment